 NOTE: IT TYPICALLY TAKES 30 TO 50% MORE TIME TO PROGRAM A JAPANESE ROBOT THAN IT DOES TO PROGRAM AN ABB SWEDISH ROBOT.

-to last for at least two decades.
-It had an excellent slope out put, providing
+to last for at least two decades without problems.
+This unit had an excellent Slope Out put, provided

 great short circuit and spray welds.
 This power source was considered a medium

 size MIG unit, providing 250 to 300 amps.
 The wire feed was also a work hors with it's permanent MAG motor and it's two over sized drive rolls.
 The wire tension and drive on this unit developed over two decades ago is better than any four drive roll units